AutoPas/AutoPas/docs/userdoc/Building.md

 ```

 ### Enabling Kokkos Support

-AutoPas supports several Containers and Algorithms as Kokkos version.
+AutoPas provides Kokkos-based GPU support for selected containers and traversals.
+At the moment, no container is merged into the master yet.

-It can be enabled via the CMake option:
+The Kokkos support can be enabled via the CMake option:
 ```bash
 cmake -DAUTOPAS_ENABLE_KOKKOS=ON
 ```